reconjohn/residential/docs/residential.md

 ## Residential solar potential (MWh) in Seattle

-> There are two noticable groups in social characteristics with solar potential (MWh): A group of high income, single family housing owners and a group of low income, multifamily housing renters.
+> There are two noticeable groups in social characteristics with solar potential (MWh): A group of high income, single family housing owners and a group of low income, multifamily housing renters.
 These two groups have comparatively higher potential for solar electricity generation.

 <img src="residential_files/figure-html/unnamed-chunk-5-1.png" style="display: block; margin: auto;" />